skrusche63/spark-arules/README.md

 The Association Rule Engine comes with a connector to Elasticsearch and thus brings knowledge discovery and data mining to the world of indexed data.
 The use cases are endless.

 E.g. Elasticsearch may be used to support Product Search for an Ecommerce Platform and also as a NoSQL database to store order and cart events.
-Connected to the Association Rule Engine, Elasticsearch also turns into a Market Basket Analysis platform.
+Connected to the Association Rule Engine, Elasticsearch also turns into a Market Basket Analysis, and Real-time Recommendation platform.

 ---